charlenellll/LeetCodeSolution/Techniques-problem numbers.md

 To begin with, a simple question: 283

-+ To minimize space complexity to O(1), using an extra index k as pointer.
++ To minimize space complexity to O(1), use an extra index k as pointer.
 	+ Exercise: 27,26,80

 Some classic problems: